metricly/metricly-docs/content/billing-analysis/ba-guides/_index.md

 ### About

-- These guide show you how to use the Bill Analysis tool using different scenarios; for a **full list of features, see our Bill Analysis Documentation pages**.
+- These guide show you how to use the Bill Analysis tool using different scenarios; for a full list of features, see our [Bill Analysis Documentation pages](/billing-analysis).
 - The Bill Analysis tool **requires at least one AWS datasource enabled** on your account.

 ## Guides